Shaon2221/shaon2221.github.io/_pages/about.md

 - Increased user engagement by 20% for a 50+ service mega-app using prompt engineering and innovations like LangChain
 - Reduced business card scanning errors by 35% with AI-enabled OCR
-- Streamlined model deployment with Docker and CI/CD pipelines on AWS I believe we've only scratched the surface of AI's potential.
+- Streamlined model deployment with Docker and CI/CD pipelines on AWS

+I believe we've only scratched the surface of AI's potential.
 My aim is to craft ethical and explainable AI solutions that drive real-world impact.
 I prioritize safety, well-being, and responsible innovation in my work.

-Outside of being an AI nerd, I enjoy teaching others as an AI course instructor.
-I'm also pursuing research collaborations related to AI fairness and machine learning interpretability.
+Outside of being an AI nerd, I enjoy keeping fit by working out in the gym, watching movies, and traveling to explore nature and local cultures.
+I also try to stay informed on how international politics shapes our global landscape.
+Whether it's current affairs or the latest AI innovations, I believe it's important to pursue knowledge across disciplines.

 If you'd like to collaborate, have any questions, or just want to chat AI, feel free to connect with me!
 <!--<span style="font-size:13px">